AI Agent Action Control

 Where capability brokering becomes necessary

 Best fit when a single wrong step could create a production, security, or customer-impacting incident.
+OpenClaw is a desktop AI agent for macOS; NemoClaw is its sandboxed variant — both run against a host-side broker instead of raw host power.

 Production operations